akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 ### 1.4 Reset Password of Virtual Machine

-1. For using reset password of Ubuntu virtual machine navigate to the **Resource Group->Virtual Machine->Overview->Support + Troubleshooting->Reset Password**.
+1. For reset the password of the Ubuntu virtual machine navigate to the **Resource Group->Virtual Machine->Overview->Support + Troubleshooting->Reset Password**.

    ![](images/resetp.png)